The Eternal Dance of Yin & Yang

 Modern western culture is solar in nature and as such it has a bias toward the masculine.
 In fact the feminine is greatly feared by our society.
 The mythic tale of St George and the Dragon was brought to Europe from the East by the crusaders, and tells of how St George offered to kill the dragon in the name of Christianity.

 At an individual level, this image represents the triumph of a healthy ego over destructive psychic energy.
-Inner growth and self-maturation processes demand that we face the demons within, often an heroic struggle that eventually makes possible the establishment of a strong identity with high moral values and virtues*.
-Regardless of one's sex, the masculine individualising aspect has overcome the domination of unconsious collective forces represented by the dragon.
+Inner growth and self maturation processes demand that we face the demons within, often a heroic struggle that eventually makes possible the establishment of a strong identity with high moral values and virtues.
+Regardless of one's physical sex, the masculine individualising aspect has overcome the domination of unconscious collective forces represented by the dragon.

 At another level I also see a dark side connected to what I term The False Matrix; culturally and collectively the elevation of the masculine over the feminine is reflected throughout modern life today.
 On a gross level we know it well as the ever-increasing exploitation of planetary resources driven by profit, or as the ambition of the few to control the many.
 On a more personal level we see it in ourselves as an overemphasis on doing and thinking and a lowered capacity to connect with our emotions, trust in life, and let things unfold in their own time without trying to make them happen.